Skip to main content

 Each semester, our department offers a wide range of "Special Topics Courses"—in both Spanish and Portuguese.
 These courses hone in on specific, key aspects of Spanish and Portuguese cultures, literatures, and linguistics.
 These courses are imbued with a level of passion, love, and care for the given subject as the topics are often chosen by the professors themselves.

-Take a look at some of the courses that will be offered this Winter 2026 semester:
+Take a look at some of the courses that will be offered this Spring/Summer and Fall semesters:

 Spanish